imaNNeo/imaNNeo/README.md

   <br />
 </p>

 I'm a [Flutter](https://flutter.dev)/[Android](https://www.android.com) Developer with more than eight years experience on software engineering.
-Building production-level mobile applications in multiple industries including Social Media, Shopping, Fin-Tech, E-Commerce, and Maps.
+Building production-level mobile applications in multiple industries including `Social Media`, `Fin-Tech`, `E-Commerce`, and `Maps`.

 * 🤗 About me
     - Flutter is my favorite thing 💙!